Endle/fireSeqSearch/README.md

 How it works
 ---------
 This is what [fireSeqSearch](https://github.com/Endle/fireSeqSearch) does on my logseq notebook.
-I had to split it into two parts because it has
+I had to split it into two parts because Firefox extensions are not allowed to access local files.

-It has two parts:
+fireSeqSearch has two parts:

 ### 1. search server
 It read all local loseq notebooks, and hosts logseq pages on http://127.0.0.1:3030